 - The amount is less than $10 (neither a Form 1099 nor backup withholding is required)

-First, we recommend that you use our FILEucator tool to find out if your your relative or child needs to file their own tax return.
+In order to decide if your dependent should file a return on their own or with you, we recommend that you use our FILEucator tool to find out if your relative or child needs to file their own tax return.
 Then, use our DEPENDucator tax tool to see if you can claim your child or relative as as dependent.
 Finally, use the results from both tools (as well as review the IRS tax return filing requirements) to decide the best way to file based on your situation.

-Your dependent can start preparing and filing their 2018 tax return on efile.com in early January 2019.
-We will determine the correct forms for them based on their answer to some simple tax questions.
+Your dependent can prepare and efile their tax return on eFile.com.
+We will determine the correct forms for them based on their answer to simple tax questions.
 Then we will guide them through filling them out correctly, and we will double-check everything for accuracy and missing information.

 Before they start preparing their return. your dependent will need copies of their W-2, 1099-MISC, or other tax informational forms from their employer.